srimuthurajesh/Tech-Notes/Java/Language/02_java_oops.md

 1. Make class & variables as final.
 2. Use parameterized constructor to initialize variables.
 3. Provide only getters (no setters).
-4. Return a copy of objects in the clone() method.
+4. Return a new instance of objects in the clone() method.

 ##### Common class Exceptions:
 1. **NoClassDefFoundError**: Class present at compiletime but missing at runtime.